mxagar/sentiment_rnn_aws_deployment/README.md

 Sentiment analysis models have difficulties with irony and sarcasm, word ambiguity, or when previous sentences are negated, among other challenges.
 For these cases a model that works with sequences is probably better suited than one that scores bags of words, because decisive nuances often can be captured from the word sequence as a whole (i.e., the text), but not observing the individual scrambled words alone.

 The model chosen for the sentiment classification is a Recurrent Neural Network (RNN) based on Long Short-Term Memory (LSTM) units.
 These networks are particularly efficient at modeling long sequences of vectors.
-More information on the pre-processing which is necessary and how the models work is provided in my repository [text_sentiment](https://github.com/mxagar/text_sentiment).
+More information on the text pre-processing which is necessary and how these models work is provided in my repository [text_sentiment](https://github.com/mxagar/text_sentiment).

 However, it is worth noting that gradient boosting models (e.g., XGBoost) or tree-based models (e.g., random forests) often outperform neural networks with tabular data.
-One could consider a text vectorized as a bag of words a tabular dataset; in fact,
+One could consider a text vectorized as a bag of words to be a tabular data point.
+Also, consider the fact that the majority of the reviews have a straightforward style, thus, observing the valence/sentiment value of the words used in them should lead to enough information on the overall sentiment of the text.

+Finally, we should take into account that neural networks require larger corpora than the one used in this project in order to become really efficient.

+All in all, the focus of this project lies more on the techniques used for deployment on AWS SageMaker rather than defining an efficient model.

 ## Preliminary Results